MasqueradeOfSilence/pixar-in-a-box/storytelling/film_grammar/activity1-major-minor-beats.md

 13) Parker panics, but everyone manages to detach in time.
 14) They re-enter their bodies.

-These will not be included in this section, so I won't storyboard them for the next scene, but I need to remember them:
+These will not be included in this section, so I won't storyboard them for the next activity, but I need to remember them:

 15) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
 16) Lang thinks that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.